 Place the pepperoni rolls onto a sheet pan.
 Brush each roll with egg to create a shiny top, and bake for 20 minutes.

-They are best right out of the oven or eaten shortly thereafter, dunked into marinara sauce on the side.
+They are best right out of the oven or eaten shortly thereafter, dunked into marinara sauce or ranch on the side.

-I serve these while my family and guests are watching sports games at our house, but they’d be a delicious after-school snack, appetizer, or light dinner, too!
+I serve Pepperoni Rolls while my family and guests are watching sports games at our house, but they’d be a delicious after-school snack, appetizer, or light dinner, too!

 To freeze pepperoni rolls, bake them as directed and place in a resealable freezer bag.
 Freeze for up to 3 minutes.
 When you’re ready to serve them, place them in a single layer on a sheet pan.
 Place the pan in a 350°F oven for 20–30 minutes (depending on the size of the rolls).